kyma-project/template-operator/README.md

    ```
 3. Depending on your issue, observe the deployment logs from either Lifecycle Manager or Module Manager.
 Make sure that no errors have occurred.

-Usually, the issue is related to either RBAC configuration (for troubleshooting minimum privileges for the controllers, see our dedicated [RBAC](#role-based-access-control-rbac) section), misconfigured image, module registry or `ModuleTemplate`.
+Usually, the issue is related to either RBAC configuration (for troubleshooting minimum privileges for the controllers, see our dedicated [RBAC](#role-based-access-control-rbac) section), misconfigured image, module registry or ModuleTemplate.
 As a last resort, make sure that you are running within a single-cluster or a dual-cluster setup, watch out for any steps with a `WARNING` specified and retry with a freshly provisioned cluster.
 For cluster provisioning, make sure to follow the recommendations for clusters mentioned in our [Prerequisites](#prerequisites) for this guide.